hzjnet/gn-google/docs/reference.md

   hash = string_hash(long_string)

   `string_hash` returns a string that contains a hash of the argument.
-The hash is computed by first calculating an MD5 hash of the argument, and then returning the first 8 characters of the lowercase-ASCII, hexadecimal encoding of the MD5 hash.
+The hash is computed by first calculating a SHA256 hash of the argument, and then returning the first 8 characters of the lowercase-ASCII, hexadecimal encoding of the MD5 hash.